 In Barnes’ second year, Youngstown State reached the WNIT for just the second time in the program's history.
 The Penguins won their first 10 games for the first time at the Division I level, and they finished with a 21-11 record for the program's second 20-win season in the last three years.
 Along with those notable accomplishments on the court, Youngstown State appeared on the WBCA Academic Top 25 Team Honor Roll in 2014-15 for having a 3.422 GPA, which was the 22nd-best mark of all Division I teams in the country.

 The Penguins broke several team records in Barnes' second year while playing with seven true freshmen, the most in the Horizon League and in Ohio.
-YSU set a new standard with 11 non-conference victories, and Arbanas and Benjamin helped the Penguins set new school records for assist-to-turnover ratio and fewest turnovers per game as freshmen.
+YSU set a new standard with 11 non-conference victories, and Nikki Arbanas and Indiya Benjamin helped the Penguins set new school records for assist-to-turnover ratio and fewest turnovers per game as freshmen.
 Additionally, Youngstown State had its best marks in points per possession, scoring margin and free-throw percentage in 17 years.